By Eric Johnson

 - Reincarnation: Moving from one life to the next, the goal is to increase good karma to move closer to Krishna Consciousness.
 This idea is based on the idea that one’s good or evil ways will determine the rebirth in the next life.
 Most devotees I have met believe that they’re only about halfway through their journey, with perhaps thousands of lives to go.
 In fact, I can’t say that I’ve ever met one who believed he or she was just a lifetime or two short of this goal.
 The Bible is very clear that reincarnation is not true, as Hebrews 9:27 says, “Just as people are destined to die once, and after that to face judgment,” while 2 Corinthians 6:2b adds, “I tell you, now is the time of God’s favor, now is the day of salvation.”

 - No assurance of salvation: I have asked many devotees where they would go if they died in the next minute.
 The answer is never surprising, as they all understand that they could chant just a little bit more, think fewer lustful thoughts, and live more pure devotion to Krishna.
 They understand that any bad karma can stifle one’s progress in the next reincarnation.
 According to the Bible, however, it is possible to understand whether or not a person is a saved individual: through faith (Acts 16:31; Romans 10:9-10; Ephesians 2:8-10), which alone provides forgiveness from sins.
-Good works is a result of this new life and is not a requirement for justification.
+Good works are nothing more than a result of this new life and is not a requirement for justification.
 As Ephesians 2:10 says, Christians were created by God to do good works which He prepared for us before we were ever born.
 James 2:20 and 26 explain that faith without works is dead.
 And we are commanded in Philippians 2:13 to work out (notice, not work for) our salvation with fear and trembling.
 Works come as a result of our salvation and are not something to be performed in order to earn our salvation.
 In other words, fruit comes from a tree that has a solid root system and is already grounded; the type of fruit that results is based on the type of tree it is.
 The requirement to become a tree is not bearing fruit; rather, a tree (if it is healthy and well nourished) bears fruit because of what the tree already is.
 There is a huge difference.
 In ISKCON, one’s performance is required to attain salvation (i.e. Krishna consciousness).
 In Christianity, one’s good works is the “fruit” of salvation.
 As Titus 3:4-7 says,

 But when the kindness and love of God our Savior appeared, he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit, whom he poured out on us generously through Jesus Christ our Savior, so that, having been justified by his grace, we might become heirs having the hope of eternal life.